C3PablO/pablo-romero-jaren-site/_posts/en/electrolux_ds.md

 # SHAPE Design System

-SHAPE is a design system for cohesive and efficient design experience and development serving to the digital organization at Electrolux.
+SHAPE is a design system for cohesive and efficient design experience and development serving the digital organization at Electrolux.

 <br/>

-## My role.
+## My role
 The project spans three different platforms: web, mobile, and appliances and my involvement in SHAPE has allowed me to engage in numerous activities, offering me a unique opportunity to contribute and learn across various aspects of design and technology.

 <br/>